AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/setting-up-automatic-reminders.md

 ## Send automatic reminders

-Automatic reminders are sent as soon as the time selected by the `Workfront administrator` is met.
+Automatic reminders are sent as soon as the time selected by the Workfront administrator is met.

 If you want to trigger sending the automatic reminder emails manually, you can do so by using Diagnostics.
-For more information about accessing and using Diagnostics in `Workfront`, see [Use Diagnostics to trigger automated processes](../../../administration-and-setup/manage-workfront/run-diagnostics/use-diagnostics-to-trigger-automated-processes.md).
+For more information about accessing and using Diagnostics in Workfront, see [Use Diagnostics to trigger automated processes](../../../administration-and-setup/manage-workfront/run-diagnostics/use-diagnostics-to-trigger-automated-processes.md).